tc39/proposal-type-annotations/README.md

 const bar = <T,>(t: T) => t
 ```

+It will be important to think more deeply about how this proposal should resolve this sort of ambiguity and not be in conflict with JSX.

 #### Generic invocations

-In TypeScript, one can define what the type parameterr of a function or a class is, explicitly:
+In TypeScript, one can define what the type parameter of a function or a class is, explicitly:

 ```ts
 add<number>(4, 5)
 new Point<bigint>(4, 5)
 ```

-This construct, similarly to [null typeguards](#null-typeguards), occurs in the middle of
-an expression.
-Because of this, it
-may be difficult to define how to parse "out" the types without understanding the
-type system's semantics.
-We are deferring discussion on this construct until we better understand
-how the JavaScript parser will parse and ignore the types.
+The generic parameter here would be ignored by the JavaScript runtime.

 ### `this` parameter